Credit Plainly

 Current balance

 The balance reported for the account as of the most recent reporting date.
 This is not necessarily your balance today, since creditors typically report to bureaus on a monthly cycle.
+If the reported balance does not match your records after timing, see wrong balance on your credit report.

 High credit / high balance